Cinematic Doctrine

 She-Hulk: Attorney at Law is Rated TV-14.
 It features Tatiana Maslany, Ginger Gonzaga, Malia Arrayah, Jameela Jamil, Steve Coulter, Renée Elise Goldsberry, Josh Segarra, Tim Roth, Mark Ruffalo, Benedict Wong, and Charlie Cox.
 Created for television by Jessica Gao.
 She-Hulk: Attorney at Law is available on Disney Plus.

 Consider supporting Cinematic Doctrine on Patreon!
-As a bonus, you’ll gain access to a once-a-month movie poll where you decide a movie we discuss on the podcast, as well as early unedited episodes of the podcast!!
+As a bonus, you can gain access to a once-a-month movie poll where you decide a movie we discuss on the podcast, early unedited episodes of the podcast, and merch!!

 Melvin Benson Cinematic Doctrine Christian Movie Podcast Host